SyntaxErrorGoblin/plo-equity-calcuator/README.md

 # plo-equity-calcuator
-To the best of my knowledge, the only open source hand vs range PLO equity calculator.
-Will slowly increase functionality
+To the best of my knowledge, the only hand vs specific range PLO equity calculator.